Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Extreme H EWs: blue SEDs vs. covering factor

 \section{Extreme H$\alpha$ EWs: blue SEDs vs. covering factor}

 The extreme Balmer-line strengths of LRDs \citep{Hviding2025} motivate a direct test of whether their large H$\alpha$ EWs are compatible with standard BLR covering factors given the ionizing SEDs predicted by our super-Eddington models.
-We generated grids of photoionization models with the C23 release of {\sc Cloudy} \citep{Chatzikos2023}, tailored to typical BLR conditions ($n_{\rm H}=10^{10}\,{\rm cm^{-3}}$, $N_{\rm H}=10^{23}\,{\rm cm^{-2}}$).
-We varied the ionization parameter $U$ and adopted a metallicity representative of galaxies at the redshifts where LRDs and LBDs are most commonly found, $Z=0.1\,Z_\odot$.
-Predicted line strengths were compared to LRD observations (analogous to the LBD comparison in \citealt{Madau2025}).
-To translate {\sc Cloudy} outputs into observables, we normalized the global BLR covering factor, $C_{\rm BLR}$, by scaling our fiducial model to match the median EW of $570\,$\AA \ reported by \citet{Maiolino2025}.